mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 #### 4.7 Pick Map theme

 **How will we verify this specific requirement?**
 Map themes are a pre-requisite for monster population.
-If successfully implemented, the types of monsters within the dungeon should be consistent to the theme (for instance, undead shouldn't be spawning in an bandit hideout).
+If successfully implemented, the types of monsters within the dungeon should be consistent to the theme (for instance, undead shouldn't be spawning in an bandit hideout) and the difficulty of the monsters should more difficult (more health, damage, armour levels, etc.) than the levels below the chosen level.

 #### 4.8 Remove monsters